savichopra365/PDF-Query-Application/README.md

 ### Querying the QA Chain

-The `query_qa_chain` function queries the QA chain with the user's query.
+The `query_qa_chain` function queries takes the user's query and uses LLM model to answer it.

 ```python
 def query_qa_chain(query):